-Student: I understand a and will abide by MSK's Digital Citizenship A greement.
-Name: Signature: Date: ISK's Digital Citizenship Agreement with mand and commit to the Digital Citizenship Ag Name: Signature: Date: Student Handbook A Agreement Student: I understand a and will abide by MSK's Student Handbook.
-Name: Signature: Date: red MSK's Student Handbook with my stud pected of students at MSK. lent in an effort to ensure that s/he Name: Signature: Date: and understand the poli- K's Student Handbook with my child.
-We hacies, programs, services and behavioral rule in fulfilling the recommendations made of t s and consequences established by hool may be trying to reach me for an eme soon as possible.
-I will answer the telephor My current telephone nu ımber for " WhatsApp" is: Name: Signature: Date: MSK has permission to use pictures of my son/daughter on the MSk Cwebsite.
-Name: Signature: Date: Please return this sheet to your student's Homeroom Teacher.
-This sheet will be placed in the student's
+Student: I understand and will abide by y MSK's Digital Citizenship Agreen nent.
+Name: Signature: Date: Parents: I have read MSK's Digital C openly discuss, understand and comm Name: Signature: Date: Student Handbook Agreement Student: I understand and will abide by y MSK's Student Handbook.
+Name: Signature: Date: Teacher: I have reviewed MSK's Student understands what is expected of student n an effort to ensure that s/he Name: Signature: Date: Parent: I have read MSK's Student Ha and understand the policies, programs, MSK.
+We will cooperate in fulfilling the , services and behavioral rules and I consequences established by I understand that the school may be tr and need to go home as soon as possi My current telephone number for "Wha atsApp" is: Name: Signature: Date: MSK has permission to use pictures of my son/daughter on the MSK web site.
+Name: Signature: Date:

+Please return this sheet to your student's Homeroom Teacher by 13 September 2015.
+This sheet will be placed in the student's file.